 2. Transfer Balances

 Next, you’ll want to apply for a balance transfer card.
 With a balance transfer, a single low interest credit card will pay off as many of your higher interest credit cards as possible.
 You then owe and make payments to the low interest credit card.
-Some cards, such as the MBNA Platinum Plus credit card offer interest rates as low 0% for 12 months.
+Some cards, such as the MBNA Platinum Plus credit card offer interest rates as low 0% for 12 months (limited time offer: ends on June 30th, 2018).
 Balance transfer credit cards offer several advantages.
 First, with a 0% balance transfer credit card, you stop paying interest, dramatically reducing the cost of your debt.
 Second, because you’re not paying interest, all of your monthly payments go towards paying down your principle, helping you get rid of your debt faster.
 Lastly, because you’ve consolidated all of your credit card debts onto your balance transfer card, you’re only making one payment, simplifying your finances.
 You should evaluate balance transfer offers on three criteria: the introductory rate (lower the better), the length of the promotional rate (the longer the better) and the balance transfer fee (the lower the better).
 You shouldn’t pay more than a 1% transfer fee.
 Ideally, you will try to transfer as much of your credit card debt to your balance transfer card as possible.
 You’ll then use the interest free promotional term to pay down as much of your credit card balance as you can.
 If you’re left with a balance at the end of the promotional term, you’ll want to do another balance transfer before your promotional rate expires and jumps to a much higher “go to” interest rate – surfing from one low interest balance transfer card to another for as long as you can.

 3. Home Equity Line of Credit